 For the advancement of agriculture, see The Coming of Farming

 For a closer look at the rise of civilization in Mesopotamia, see History of Ancient Mesopotamia

-For a closer look at the rise of the civilization of ancient Egypt, see Ancient Egyptian History Part 1
+For a closer look at the rise of the civilization of ancient Egypt, see History of Ancient Egypt

-For a closer look at the rise of civilzation in South Asia, see the Indus Valley Civilization
+For a closer look at the rise of civilization in South Asia, see the Indus Valley Civilization

 For a closer look at the rise of civilization in ancient China and East Asia, see History of East Asia, Part 1